valentinoPereira/my-node-website/README.md

 # my-node-website
 This is my website in core nodejs.
 This is my personal website, which you can say its my portfolio website.

 I have tried experimenting NodeJS without using the express framework.
-So all the code you will see is in *Core NodeJS*.
+So all the code you will see is in Core NodeJS.
 I have tried to avoid using any libraries, and the ones which are used in this repository are super important ones, because core NodeJS does not support that functionality.

 Pre-requisites:-